Arniiiii/Arniiiii/README.md

 ## How my real life looks like

-I get up, cook, work remotely at my current job as a Rust developer, at lunch I warm up my food and watch some YouTube videos or read news.
-Work again.
-Dinner.
-Once in 4 days I go outside for groceries in the evening.
-Sitting at my laptop and doing random things.
-Taking shower once in 2 days.
-Sleep.
-Waking up, existential dread for 10-60 minutes, new day.
-At weekends instead of work I either do random things, or talk with random people on the Internet via Discord, IRC or whatever else I find.
-New week, same story, same room, same laptop.
+I get up, drink water and eat a banana or two.
+Then I cook or warm up some food.
+Usually it is some rice or pasta with some meat, rukola and a sliced tomato, every single time.
+After breakfast I eat take some vitamin pills like vitamin D or magnesium.

+If it is a weekday, I work remotely at my current job as a Rust developer until lunch.

+At lunch I listen to New York Times The Daily podcast or something from BBC.

+Then work again so that I work at most 8 hours a day, but usually less, like 6 hours.

+My dinner is almost always before 6 pm because If I eat later, my sleep schedule will be broken.

+After it, I learn some English or code something mine, or I go for groceries.

+Somewhen around 7 or 8 pm I go to gym, 6 days a week.
+I usually take shower either there or at home everyday.

+Then I try to sleep.

+I wake up.

+Existential dread for 5-60 minutes.

+Another day.

+At weekends instead of work I either learn English extensively, do random coding of something, clean my room, or talk with random people on the Internet via Discord.

+Another week, same story, same room, same laptop, same abstemious diet, same schedule.